markogonzalez-tech/python-security-tools/README.md

+# Python Security Tools

+This repository contains small Python scripts focused on cybersecurity concepts and basic automation.

+## Projects

+### Password Checker
+A script that evaluates password strength based on security rules.

-# Port Scanner
+### Port Scanner

-## Description
-This project is a basic Python port scanner that checks open ports on a target host.
+A basic port scanner that detects open ports on a target system.

-## Technologies Used
+## Technologies
 - Python
-- Socket library

-## Features
-- Scans ports from 1 to 1024
-- Detects open ports
-- Supports IP addresses and hostnames

-## Project Objective
+## Objective
-The goal of this project is to understand basic networking concepts and introduce simple cybersecurity automation using Python.
+The goal of this repository is to practice Python programming while learning cybersecurity fundamentals and networking concepts.

-## How to Run

-1. Run the script:
-   python port_scanner.py

-2. Enter a target IP address or hostname